element-hq/policies/docs/hosted-homeserver/terms_and_conditions.md

 ## 7. Restriction and Termination of Use

-New Vector or the Homeserver Owner may block, restrict, disable, suspend or terminate your access to all or part of the Service at any time in our sole discretion, without prior notice or liability to you.
+Element or the Homeserver Owner may block, restrict, disable, suspend or terminate your access to all or part of the Service at any time in our sole discretion, without prior notice or liability to you.

 ## 8. Encryption